-It takes my breath away.
-I watch the mimicry happen, the throngs of people thirsty for answers to the mysteries of the Italian way of life and drinking up the consumerist response.
-It’s beautiful.
+It takes my breath away- watching the mimicry unfold, the throngs of people thirsty for answers to the mysteries of the Italian way of life and drinking up the consumerist response.
+It’s kind of beautiful.
 It’s cyclical.
-And all the while, quietly in the background, are the Italian people living their lives and upholding the values and secrets that they’ve maintained for centuries.
+And all the while, quietly in the background the Italian people live their lives, upholding the values and secrets they’ve maintained for centuries.
 Family is everything, food is passion, corruption is everywhere.
 While you eat lunch you discuss what’s for dinner.

-As someone who’s curious about borders, real or imagined, political or social, wine once again gives me a lens on the microcosm that is Puglia.
-What is Puglia?
-Where is Salentu?
-I found myself in this weird paradox of trying to connect with the land and the people while trying to satisfy my ridiculous palate for terroir driven wine and food…and it came together, as it does, with genuine remittance of my personal preference or desire to influence the outcome- I just let it happen, and it taught me more than words can say.
+As someone curious about borders (real or imagined, political or social) wine once again gives me a lens on the microcosm that is Puglia.
+Who is Puglia?
+I found myself in Salentu, considering this weird paradox of trying to connect with the land and the people while trying to satisfy my ridiculous urge for terroir driven wine and food…and it came together, as it does, with genuine remittance of my personal preference or desire to influence the outcome- I just let it happen, and it taught me more than words can say.

 In Italy, the word “local” is redundant.
 If it’s not local, it’s not Italian.

 Laurel-based amaro after dinner in Lecce.
 Laurel is a very common shrub in this area, so not surprisingly it’s used in many digestivi.
-It has a peculiar tree bark quality mid palate with a hint of pine that brightens the end, a different balance than northern amari.
+It has a peculiar tree bark quality mid palate with a hint of pine that brightens the end, a different balance than Amari from the north.

 Uni (sea urchin) at Casa Mia in Polignano a Mare.
 They were presented to me with pride as I walked in- a clear incentive to sit and eat.
 They were incredibly hospitable and accommodating.
 I found this place after asking a butcher where to eat.

 Fresh and in season is everything.
-Unless it’s a preserve, that’s your only option even if you’re slumming it.
+Unless it’s a preserve or salami.
 The plate of antipasti above was part of a buffet in a hole in the wall in Lecce, Osteria delle Travi.
 Amazingly flavorful: fresh twists of mozzarella di buffala, beets, cima di rapa, peppers, eggplant, zucchini, olives.
 We ordered the catch of the day, and plop! there was fish.
 So simple, so good.
 The guy who ran the place was sassy and critical of outsiders, but after some sideways conversation he ended up dancing around (!) with the music turned up towards the end, and said we were welcome back anytime.

 Malvasia Bianca & Bombino Bianco (Lucera, Puglia).
 8 days maceration.

 This was definitely the highlight of the wines I tried.
 An orange wine from Paglione, one of a handful of emerging natural wine producers in Puglia.
 The slow food/slow wine movement has been…slow…to arrive in Puglia but as with many things in Italy, a lot of the products are already made essentially in this manner but just don’t have the stamp or care to brand themselves that way.
-The other scenario is that Italy has a long history of producing quantity for export rather than quality for local or “artisan” consumption, as a means to secure money for the family; in other words, one could pinpoint the global market as the source of divergence from quality.
+The other scenario is that Italy has a long history of producing quantity for export rather than quality for local or “artisanal” consumption, as a means to secure money for the family; in other words, one could pinpoint the global market as the source of divergence from quality.
 But now that international consumers have started to develop an interest in their own palates, the demand for terroir driven products is here.
 The question is, how and who makes these wines?
 Who is really in charge here?
 You get the feeling that the secrets include treatment of bodies and earth…looking around there is so much poverty that seems basically ignored.
 I start to wonder if I could even get a straight answer out of anyone, whether they knew or not or were directly involved.
 And just as quickly I recognize this can’t be an isolated chain of problems in this region….

 Nero di Troia & Sangiovese, a little Bombino Bianco